wotakumoe/wotaku/glossary/file.md

 A unique string of letters and numbers that’s calculated for each file, used to check its integrity and origin.
 An example would be 7BAAC64C.

 ### Video Format
-The container used for the video file, with the most widely used one today being **MKV**, for the ability to put miltiple audio/subtitle tracks in one video file.
+The container used for the video file, with the most widely used one today being **MKV**, for the ability to put multiple audio/subtitle tracks in one video file.
 The most popular one in the past was **MP4**, focused on being compatible with a wide range of devices, but only being able to have burned-in hardsubs.

 ![](/glossary/file/mf.png)